neondatabase/website/content/docs/manage/organizations.md

 ### Manage Projects

-All members can create new projects.
-Deleting depends on permissions and ownership.
+All members can create new projects from the Organization's **Projects** page; however, the organization itself retains ownership of these projects, not the individual user.

+Members have different capabilities based on their roles:

-- Any member can create a project and will automatically become that project's project owner.
+- Any member can create a project under the organization's ownership.
-- Administrators can delete any project.
-- Members can only delete projects where they are the owner.
+- Members cannot delete projects owned by the organization.
+They can only delete personal projects from their personal account (switch to personal account via breadcrumb).
+- Administrators can delete any project within the organization.

 ### Billing

-During the private preview, your organization inherits the pricing plan from your personal account.
-As the admin:
+During the private preview, a new organization account is created with the same pricing plan as your current paid personal account.
+Following the conversion, your personal account will switch to the Free Tier, letting you manage any new personal projects separately.

+As the admin for the organization account:

 - You have full access to edit all billing information.
-- Promote a member to admin if you wish to delegate billing management; however, all admins will have the capability to edit billing details.
+- Promote a member to admin if you want to delegate billing management; however, all admins will have the capability to edit billing details.
 - While all members can view the billing page, only admins can make changes.

 For detailed information on pricing and plans, refer to [Neon plans](/docs/introduction/plans).